arvidn/libtorrent/trunk/docs/manual.rst

 ``active_limit`` is a hard limit on the number of active torrents.
 This applies even to slow torrents.

+``active_dht_limit`` is the max number of torrents to announce to the DHT.
+By default this is set to 88, which is no more than one DHT announce every 10 seconds.

+``active_tracker_limit`` is the max number of torrents to announce to their trackers.
+By default this is 360, which is no more than one announce every 5 seconds.

+``active_lsd_limit`` is the max number of torrents to announce to the local network over the local service discovery protocol.
+By default this is 80, which is no more than one announce every 5 seconds (assuming the default announce interval of 5 minutes).

+You can have more torrents *active*, even though they are not announced to the DHT, lsd or their tracker.
+If some peer knows about you for any reason and tries to connect, it will still be accepted, unless the torrent is paused, which means it won't accept any connections.

 ``auto_manage_interval`` is the number of seconds between the torrent queue is updated, and rotated.